AttackOnJasper/University-notes/notes/aws/aws.md

 	* Reside in VPC
 	* AWS maintains the underlying OS and performs software patching on the database.
 * Features
+	- Runs and manages multiple database engines
 	* Multi-AZ - Disaster Recovery; RDS would auto update DB endpoint to another AZ if the preferred one is not available for CRUD
 	* Read Replicas
 	* Runs in VMs; users cannot ssh into the VMs
+		- No OS access
 	* Not serverless except Aurora Serverless
 	* Supports Transparent Data Encryption for SQL Server
 	- Logs
 		- Error log
 		- General query log
 		- Slow query logs
+	- Second level service
+		- use `dig` command
 * Benefits
 	* low cost
 	* no hardware provisioning
 	* scalability
 	* high availability
-	* Can use ElasticCache in front of EC2 RDS instances
+	* Can use ElastiCache in front of EC2 RDS instances
 - To connect to MySQL instance, can get instance endpoint from
 	1. `DescribeDBInstances` API / CLI / AWS console
 	1. Database administrator